Pharma QMS: Quality Management Software for Pharmaceutical Manufacturing

 CAPA in Pharmaceutical Manufacturing: Why FDA 483 Observations Keep Appearing

 CAPA-related observations are among the most frequently cited findings in FDA warning letters and Form 483s.
 The pattern is consistent: the quality system contains CAPA records, but those records document actions that were assigned rather than actions that were verified effective.
-The FDA’s expectation under 21 CFR Part 211 and ICH Q10 Section 3.4 is that a CAPA system demonstrates prevention of recurrence — not just documentation of intent.
+The FDA’s expectation under 21 CFR Part 211 and ICH Q10 Section 3.2.2 is that a CAPA system demonstrates prevention of recurrence — not just documentation of intent.

 An effective pharmaceutical CAPA system requires three things that most implementations fail to deliver structurally.
 First, root cause analysis must be documented at sufficient depth to support the corrective action taken.
-A root cause statement of “operator error” does not support a corrective action of retraining unless the investigation identifies which specific knowledge or procedural gap the operator experienced and how the training will address it. eLeaP’s CAPA record requires root cause categorisation, supports structured analysis documentation (5-Why, fishbone), and links the root cause explicitly to each corrective action item.
+A root cause statement of “operator error” does not support a corrective action of retraining unless the investigation identifies which specific knowledge or procedural gap the operator experienced and how the training will address it. eLeaP’s CAPA record requires root cause categorization, supports structured analysis documentation (5-Why, fishbone), and links the root cause explicitly to each corrective action item.

 Second, effectiveness verification must be defined at the time the CAPA is opened, not assessed retrospectively after the corrective action is complete.
 The verification criteria — a defined monitoring period with no recurrence, a confirmed reduction in the associated deviation rate, confirmation that the process change was implemented and trained on — must be specified in advance. eLeaP’s CAPA workflow requires effectiveness criteria to be documented before the corrective action stage begins, and prevents the CAPA from advancing to closed status until those criteria are met and documented.